 - Best time to hike: Summer

 - Nearest Accommodation: Many Glacier Hotel

-Glacier National Park is so damn beautiful that I really had a hard time just covering one hike from this park on my “best hikes in the USA” list.
-The scenery is dramatic and the crowds are not quite as abundant as you’d expect from such a beautiful national park (although it can get busy during summer).
+Glacier National Park is so damn beautiful that I really had a hard time just covering one hike from this park on my “best hikes in the USA” list as the more remote side of Glacier National Park is also definitely worth a visit.
+The scenery is dramatic and the crowds are not quite as abundant as you’d expect from such a beautiful USA national park (although it can get busy during summer).

 The hike to Cracker Lake can be done as an intense, tiring day-hike or a comfortable overnighter.
 I recommend the latter.
 Trust me, once you arrive here the last thing you will want to do is turn around and leave.

 The hike to Cracker Lake in Glacier National Park begins from the Piegan Pass/Cracker Lake Trailhead, located at the south end of the parking lot above the Many Glacier Hotel.
 Almost immediately after starting your hike, you’ll reach a split in the trail where you need to turn left.